-FINANCING: Matters under §§361, 363 and 364 including cash collateral and secured claims; loan document analysis.
+FINANCING: Matters under 11 U.S.C. §§ 361, 363 and 364 including cash collateral and secured claims; loan document analysis.

-LITIGATION: There should be a separate category established for each matter (e.g. XYZ Litigation).
+LITIGATION: There should be a separate category established for each matter (i.e., XYZ Litigation).

-MEETINGS OF CREDITORS: Preparing for and attending the conference of creditors, the §341(a) meeting, and other creditors' committee meetings.
+MEETINGS OF CREDITORS: Preparing for and attending the conference of creditors, the 11 U.S.C. § 341(a) meeting, and other creditors' committee meetings.